 The Chairman: I would just comment and then we will call a vote, I know the senator thinks that he is in the mindset of the President of the United States.
-The President of United States in

-February and June took action, which some members have concerns about, but nonetheless, took action under his Article II powers to attack Iranian-backed militias.
+The President of United States in action under his Article II powers to attack Iranian-backed militias.
 I think he sent a very clear message to Iran: do not mess with us.
 So I am not of the belief that the President of the United States, if he felt there was a threat by Iran that was imminent, or, in fact, did something that he would not necessarily wait for Congress.
 Some of us may disagree that he should come to Congress.
-But the suggestion that he is neutered by this debate or this amendment -- I mean, I should say this resolution -- is far from the President's action to date.
+But the suggestion that he is neutered by this debate or this amendment -- I mean, I should say this resolution